assignments-tsb/homecredit-architect/README.md

 # HC Architect
 Basically flunked the interview.
 Dumb day for me.
 Lesson learned.
 Need to refine my communication skills and the way I compose my answers.

 #### Topics Discussed
+Just taking notes on what I can remember, and try to create answers

 - entity modeling
 ```
 car